andreamarciano/hidden-v1/README.md

   - **`FallingDiv`**: A component that simulates a paper held by two pins.
 When one pin is removed, it swings and then falls.
 Its text content is extracted and sent to the trash.

+  - **`MeltingDiv`**: A heat-reactive block.
+When the user hovers over it, the component gradually "heats up".
+If hovered for 5 seconds, it begins to melt, releasing steam, dripping colored chunks, and finally disappearing — at which point its text is extracted and sent to the trash.

 - `TrashBin`: A bouncing trash can icon.
 Clicking it dumps the collected letters into the **TrashCollector**.
 - `TrashCollector`: The visual "floor" where letters scatter — but intentionally **avoid** certain areas, leaving a negative-space outline of a word.
 - `TrashContext`: Centralized state using **React Context API** to manage all letters in motion or dumped.